 Sterilize a medium-size canning jar in boiling water and dry thoroughly.

 Peel off several of the papery outside layers of the garlic bulbs, making sure to leave the skin of the cloves on.
 Do not separate the cloves from the head.
-Pack the jar with garlic bulbs.
-Stick in the bay leaves and toss in the cloves, peppercorns and salt.
-Pour in the vinegar to cover the garlic by 1/2-inch.
+Pack the jar with the garlic bulbs.
+Stick in the bay leaves and toss in the cloves, peppercorns, and salt.
+Pour in the vinegar to cover the garlic by 1/2-inch (12-mm).

 Seal the jar, and gently turn it over several times to distribute the seasoning evenly.
 Store the jar in a cool place for at least 2 months before serving.

 To serve, place the garlic heads on a serving plate.
 Everybody then simply pulls as many cloves off as they desire.
-The cloves slide right out of the skin.
+The cloves slide right off the skin.